webview/webview/README.md

 Keep your initial HTML short (a few kilobytes maximum).

-Now you can inject more JavaScrtipt once the webview becomes ready using `webview.Eval()`.
+Now you can inject more JavaScript once the webview becomes ready using `webview.Eval()`.
 You can also inject CSS styles using JavaScript:

 ```go
 w.Dispatch(func() {